 Amazingly, even with all of these concerns, many executives and managers take no action.
 Others take a rigid discouraging approach.
 That same Maximize Social Business article reported that 58.8% of respondents in their survey monitored employee use of social media at work, and 64% blocked employee access to social media sites at work, treating social media as a distraction, and something from which their employees need protection.

 With the ubiquitous nature of smartphones that can easily bypass WI-FI networks, and therefore, network restrictions, many question if access to social media sites really can be restricted.
 Furthermore, there is mounting evidence the organizations should be encouraging their employees to participate in social networks on their behalf.
 A recent Gallup survey showed the companies with a large number of socially engaged employees have better productivity and help those companies achieve higher earnings per share.
 In addition, Adobe’s digital marking team noted that people want to connect with employees who work for brands, not just social media team member or PR people.
-When employees engage it creates trust and a number of other benefits for the brand and employees (for more on the benefits of brand advocacy, see our article on the topic).
+When employees engage it creates trust and a number of other benefits for the brand and employees.

 Other organizations seek to empower their employees.
 We’re in this camp for two reasons.
 First, it addresses the fact that social networks are readily accessible and that people have a desire to connect and share.
 Second because of the benefits to brands are so great.
 But organizations that seek to empower their employees need to thoughtfully address the concerns listed above.
 The way we help our clients do that is through four steps: